We've scoured the earth for the best KidSafe content and delivered it to you on-demand & ad-free.

 For all these reasons advertising to children should at the very least be considered immoral – and there is even a case for it to be outlawed.

 In Norway and Quebec it is in fact against the law.
 There was a similar ban in Sweden, but this was repealed in 1991.

 Even in the US, in the 1970s the Federal Trade Commission (FTC) held hearings on this very topic, and subsequently proposed to ban “advertising for any product, which is directed to, or seen by, audiences with a significant proportion of children too young to understand the selling purpose of advertising”.

 Unfortunately, nothing ever became law as the commission deemed any rules too difficult to enforce.
 The 60,000 pages of submissions and intense lobbying from interested parties had nothing to do with it of course.

 It’s clearly tempting for those companies who have platforms for kids to want a bite of the children’s advertising market.
 To repeat the figures, £12 billion is spent by brands on advertising to children – in the UK alone.
 So without robust regulations in place, how are parents to tackle this issue?

 At Hopster, we are firmly committed to providing young children with an ad-free digital environment to explore by themselves.
-Parents can feel assured their kids will never see any adverts within our app.
+Parents can feel assured your kids will never see any adverts within our Hopster.